Foreign Investment Screening Expert in France | FDI Advisory

 To help you manage institutional uncertainty, we support you across three key stages: before, during, and after the transaction.

-Foreign Investment Diagnostic
+Foreign direct investment screening Diagnostic

 Assessing the sensitivity of the foreign investment transaction subject to screening